ifmcjthenknczny/ifmcjthenknczny/README.md

 - **Styling:**
 CSS, SCSS, Tailwind

-## 🚀 What I'm working on
+## 🚀 What I'm working on personally
-- Currently in between jobs - I am available for full-time work almost immediately.
-- I'm making the most of this time by:
+- When my eyes can still focus on code, I am tinkering with:
     * Refining my side projects ✨
     * Collaborating with friends 🤝
     * Exploring new technologies 🔍
     * Deepening my theoretical understanding of how particular technologies work under the hood 📚
-    * And most importantly — having fun along the way!

 ## 📫 How to reach me
 - Feel free to message me on [LinkedIn](https://www.linkedin.com/in/mcjkon)